The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 For those who intend to start the doctoral programme in a spring semester, your application for doctoral studies must be received by the Faculty Office no later than 15 January (of your intended first year)

-The schedule is tentative.
 The course weeks refer to full-time (100%) studies if not otherwise noted.

 * Requires about 3 days preparatory work before course start**50% studies